 This site uses cookies to offer you a better browsing experience.
 By continuing to use this site, you agree to our use of cookies.
 Find out more on how we use cookies.

-The OECD Guidelines for Multinational Enterprises (OECD Guidelines) are the most comprehensive set of government-supported recommendations on responsible business conduct in existence today.
-36 OECD countries and 12 other countries (Argentina, Brazil, Colombia, Costa Rica, Egypt, Jordan, Kazakhstan, Morocco, Peru, Romania, Tunisia, Ukraine) and the European Union have committed themselves under international law to promote and implement these principles and standards for responsible business conduct consistent with applicable laws and internationally recognised standards.
+The OECD Guidelines for Multinational Enterprises (OECD Guidelines) are the most comprehensive international instrument for promoting responsible business conduct.
+38 OECD members and 13 other countries (Argentina, Brazil, Bulgaria, Egypt, Morocco, Tunisia, Peru, Romania, Jordan, Ukraine, Uruguay and Kazakhstan) and the European Union have committed under international law to promote and implement these principles and standards for RBC, which are in line with applicable law and internationally accepted norms.

 One of the central tasks of the Austrian National Contact Point (Austrian NCP) is to enhance the awareness and effectiveness of the OECD Guidelines.
 The exchange of experiences and cooperation with other NCPs should also be fostered.
 The Austrian NCP serves as a contact point for companies, civil society, other stakeholders, interested parties and other NCPs.